Generate the insights that are relevant to you

 “Understand the difference between data and consumer insights”

-I would say that all of us knows that we have a lot of data.
+I would say that all of us know that we have a lot of data.
 We also know that we could benefit from using it more often and more targeted.
-Most of us also knows that it´s one of many requirements of future business success.
+Most of us also know that it’s one of many requirements of future business success.
 The problem is that for many managers the task feels unsurpassable.

 Questions in abundance stacks up: